-Supervision For activities with students with a medical condition or disability that may impact on safety during the activity, consultation with parents is required prior to allocating supervision to determine the impact of students' medical condition or disability on safety during the activity.
+For activities with students with a medical condition or disability that may impact on safety during the activity, consultation with parents is required prior to allocating supervision to determine the impact of students' medical condition or disability on safety during the activity.
 The number of adult supervisors required to fulfil emergency and supervision roles must consider the nature of the activity, students' ages, abilities and specialised learning, access and/or health needs.
 Before the activity, all adult supervisors must be familiar with the contents of the CARA record.
-V During the activity, all adult supervisors: V must be readily identifiable must closely monitor students with health support needs must comply with control measures from the CARA record and adapt as hazards arise must suspend the activity if the conditions become unfavourable (e.g. extreme temperatures).
-Do not allow experiment products from the laboratory e.g. reactant products, food products to be removed by students or taken home. \checkmark Nudgee Beach Environmental Education Centre teaching staff and Unit Support Officers will instruct and supe students to conduct the various data collecting experiments in the field. rvise to support students in small groups to conduct the various experiments and activities.
+During the activity, all adult supervisors: must be readily identifiable must closely monitor students with health support needs must comply with control measures from the CARA record and adapt as hazards arise must suspend the activity if the conditions become unfavourable (e.g. extreme temperatures).
+Do not allow experiment products from the laboratory e.g. reactant products, food products to be removed by students or taken home.
+Nudgee Beach Environmental Education Centre teaching staff and Unit Support Officers will instruct and supervise students to conduct the various data collecting experiments in the field.